 - Place the remaining 4 tablespoons of butter on top and sprinkle the remaining onion over the rice

-- Finish cooking the BIryani in a pre-heated oven at 180 degrees celcius for 30-45 minutes or until the rice and potatoes are tender
+- Cover the pot, ensure it's sealed properly.
+Finish cooking the BIryani in a pre-heated oven at 180 degrees celcius for 30-45 minutes or until the rice and potatoes are tender.
+You can fluff the rice in between cooking time to prevent the rice from drying out and spray some water along the edges of the pot

 - You can cook the biryani fully on the stovetop but try and keep it on the lowest temperature and keep a careful eye on it so it doesn't burn